greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### <a id="topic17"></a>gp\_log\_command\_timings

-This view uses an external table to read the log files on the master and report the run time of SQL commands in a database session.
+This view uses an external table to read the log files on the coordinator and report the run time of SQL commands in a database session.
 The use of this view requires superuser permissions.

 |Column|Description|
 |------|-----------|